yenchunnnn/personal-website/content/authors/admin/_index.md

 ---
 title: ""
 bio: I hold a MSc in psychology.
-I'm interested in the intersection of psychology and data science.
+I'm interested in the intersection of psychology and data.
 education:
   courses:
   - course: MSc in Psychology Science